 Pursuant to the provisions of the Master Separation Agreement and the agreements with respect to the treatment of intellectual property entered into pursuant to the Master Separation Agreement, Hughes Network Systems will acquire or otherwise own, and HE Holdings will assign to Hughes Network Systems, all of Hughes Defense right, title and interest in and to all of HEC's or HEC's subsidiaries' intellectual property (including trademarks), other than the intellectual property relating primarily to Hughes Defense.
 HE Holdings will continue to own from and after the Spin-Off Merger Effective Time all intellectual property of HEC relating primarily to Hughes Defense, except as set forth in the next sentence.
-Hughes Network Systems will also acquire all right, title and interest in and to the (i) "DUAL USE TECHNOLOGY," which is intellectual property developed by Hughes Defense for the business of Hughes Defense (a) that is useful in the business of Hughes Telecom as conducted immediately prior to the Spin-Off Merger Effective Time and (b) which covers components manufactured or processes that are to be utilized by Hughes Telecom, (ii) the intellectual property of Hughes Research Labs that exists as of the Spin-Off Merger Effective Time and (iii) any trademark, service mark or trade name which contains the name "Hughes."
-HE Holdings will grant to Hughes Network Systems and Delco a non-exclusive, perpetual, royalty-free license to make, have made, use, sell and import products under HE Holdings' retained intellectual property for use only in the business of Hughes Telecom and the business of Delco, respectively, and any new but related businesses that may be conducted by Hughes Network Systems or its affiliates or Delco or its affiliates, as the case may be, after the Spin-Off Merger Effective Time that can be reasonably classified under the broad category of a telecommunications or space business or an automotive electronics business, as the case may be.
+Hughes Network Systems will also acquire all right, title and interest in and to the (i) "DUAL USE TECHNOLOGY," which is intellectual property developed by Hughes Defense for the business of Hughes Defense (a) that is useful in the business of Hughes Telecom as conducted immediately prior to the Spin-Off Merger Effective Time and (b) which covers components manufactured or processes that are to be utilized by Hughes Telecom, (ii) the intellectual property of Hughes Research Labs that exists as of the perpetual, royalty-free license to make, have made, use, sell and import products under HE Holdings' retained intellectual property for use only in the business of Hughes Telecom and the business of Delco, respectively, and any new but related businesses that may be conducted by Hughes Network Systems or its affiliates or Delco or its affiliates, as the case may be, after the Spin-Off Merger Effective Time that can be reasonably classified under the broad category of a telecommunications or space business or an automotive electronics business, as the case may be.
 Hughes Network Systems will grant a nonexclusive, perpetual, royalty-free license to HE Holdings to make, have made, use, sell and import products utilizing Dual Use Technology for use in any business that is not competitive with Hughes Telecom or Delco, in each case, as conducted at the Spin-Off Merger Effective Time.
 Hughes Network Systems will also grant a non-exclusive, perpetual, royalty-free license to HE Holdings with respect to the use of certain intellectual property specified in the Master Separation Agreement that is necessary for the business of Hughes Defense as conducted at the Spin-Off Merger Effective Time.
 In addition, Hughes Network Systems will grant a non-exclusive, perpetual, royalty-free license to HE Holdings to make, have made, use, sell and import products under intellectual property of Hughes Research Labs existing prior to the Spin-Off Merger Effective Time, for use in any business that is not competitive with Hughes Telecom or Delco, in each case, as conducted at the Spin-Off Merger Effective Time.